Three Cliffs Bay

+Description

 Inland about 500 yd from the main beach on high ground above Pennard Pill is Pennard Castle.
 It was built in the early 12th century, and is imbued with legends of fairies.
 It is also the only locality in Britain known for yellow whitlow grass (Draba aizoides).

 Individual beaches that make up this bay have their own names, including Pobbles Bay to the east of the Three Cliffs, and Tor Bay to the west.
 The beaches are separated at high tide but are accessible to each other at low tide on foot over the sands.
 Paths lead north to Pennard Burrows, east to Pobbles, and west to Tor Bay.
 Pobbles and Tor Bay are also accessible from the beach at low tide.

 Three Cliffs Bay is effectively part of the inlet of Oxwich Bay.
 At low tide, Three Cliffs Bay forms a continuous sandy beach with Oxwich Bay beach to the west.
 They only exist as separate beaches at high tide.

 The sea cliffs are limestone, about 20 m high, and are a popular destination for rock climbers with 20 climbs in the lower grades, including Scavenger (VS 4b) - often considered a national classic.
 The largest of the Three Cliffs is easily climbed if approached from the grassy base.